Hosein-Rahnama/Fractal/README.md

 # Fractal
-This is a technical indicator used for identifying extremums of different degrees.
+This is a technical indicator used for identifying extrema of different degrees.

 # Contribution
 You can contribute to the source code on GitHub by opening new issues or making pull requests.
 You are also welcomed to comment below [**this post**][1] on `mql5.com` for reporting bugs, or suggesting any further improvement that you may find useful.

 # Installation

 Run MetaTrader and navigate to your MetaTrader data folder through the menu bar by selecting `File -> Open Data Folder`.
 Copy `Fractal-Utilities.mqh` into `MQL4\Include` folder, and copy `Fractal-STF.mq4` and `Fractal-MTF.mq4` into `MQL4\Indicators` folder.
-Compile `Fractal-STF.mq4` and `Fractal-MTF.mq4`, respectively.
-Note that the path to the `Fractal-STF.ex4`, the compiled code for `Fractal-STF.mq4`, should be given in the inputs of Fractal-MTF indicator.
-If you put both `Fractal-STF.mq4` and `Fractal-MTF.mq4` into the default `MQL4\Indicators` directory, then set this input as Fractal-STF.
-However, if you put them into a subdirectory like `MQL4\Indicators\Developed` then set the path to `\Developed\Fractal-STF` as shown in **Figure 2**.
+The final step is to compile `Fractal-STF.mq4` and `Fractal-MTF.mq4` via MetaEditor to create `Fractal-STF.ex4` and `Fractal-MTF.ex4`, respectively.
+Now, you should be able to use the Fractal-MTF indicator within MetaTrader terminal.
+The only requirement for installation is to put both `Fractal-STF.mq4` and `Fractal-MTF.mq4` into the same directory, which can be any subdirectory of `MQL4\Indicators` like `MQL4\Indicators\Developed`.
+Note that whenever you relocate the compiled files to another directory, you should recompile them in that directory to get them working.

 # Description
 There is a built-in fractal indicator in MT4/MT5, whose origins goes back to the famous Bill Williams.
 The main purpose of this indicator is to identify a local extremum by comparing a candle's high/low with that of its neighboring candles to justify it as an up-fractal/down-fractal, a term coined by Williams instead of local maximum/minimum.
 Some other equivalent terms are swing high/low and top/bottom, which are used among traders interchangeably.